France: Language & Culture in Grenoble

 FR 3540: Intro to Reading French Literature

 FR 3550: Intro to Prose

 FR 4511: Francophone Literature & Culture

 FR 4900: Special Topics

-If accepted, all students must be enrolled in and successfully complete the 1 – 2 credit ML 2492 Preparation for France course during the second half of Fall Semester.
+If accepted, all students must be enrolled in and successfully complete the 1 – 2 credit ML 2492 Preparation for France course during the second half of Spring Semester.
 (This course will be added to your schedule by instructor permission after you have accepted your nomination to the program- Be sure you have made appropriate plans to take these credits during that term).

 Find out about scholarships for this program.

 To learn more about this study abroad destination, please visit the CIA World Factbook .